turingschool/lesson_plans/ruby_04-apis_and_scalability/ember_data.markdown

 So, we're Rails developers.
 We'll probably want to connect this to Rails, right?

-Let's clone down [turingschool-examples/bartleby-rails] to serve as our Rails backend.
+Let's clone down [turingschool-examples/bartleby-rails](http://github,com/turingschool-examples/bartleby-rails) to serve as our Rails backend.

 `ember-cli` allows us to proxy in development to another server.
-The syntax is as follows:
+The command is as follows:

 ```shell
 ember server --proxy http://localhost:3000